4ndrelim/copy-chat/open-instruct/README.md

 See [here](../download/README.md).

 ## 2. Prepare Dataset For Training
-Dataset needs to be processed to be of the following format:
+Your only involvement in writing code is likely here.
+To finetune, ensure dataset is of the following format:

 ```json
 {